 MODULE 3: CAPSTONE PRESENTATION

-Schedule will be posted in April.
+Presentation Schedule and classroom allocation will be posted in April.
 Stay tuned…

-Ways to Represent Your Learning “101 Ways to present your learning” graphic
+GET CREATIVE!!
+Here are 101 ways to Represent Your Learning creatively “101 Ways to present your learning” graphic

 Capstone Project Presentation Example to give you an idea of what it could look like: